The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 - - -

-# Level 70 - 80
+# Levels 70 - 80

 ![](https://lh4.googleusercontent.com/k7-mDXlEEy56l2CMyqTH6rTxrmPpYf1yIGny1Z2g8NYnypbPnAcXmzovV7pvCyX3Wne7xqoJj2uOqUcKn1ThDvbRdQxXUlqRb8ovsMydSASYUd_1cG9Y0ViV7bpH31Ub5iiWxBuM)

-These 10 levels are the final stretch until you reach the level cap of Shadowbringers.
+These ten levels are the final stretch until you reach the level cap of Shadowbringers.
 In this range, you will gain access to more Lily spells, including the bloodiest of them all - Afflatus Misery - and yet another healing accelerator at Level 80.
 Asylum will see improvements as well.

 ## Skills and Spells (70 - 80)